mendhak/Gradle-Github-Colored-Output/README.md

 # Gradle Travis Colored Output (for tests)
 Gradle script plugin.
 It formats gradle test output in a slightly colorful way (made for Travis CI but works in terminal).
+Also adds a summary at the end.

 ## Reference it